 But maybe, just maybe, one day I can learn to see myself how he sees me, and love myself….scars and all.
 I think that’s something we all deserve.

 Our scars don’t define us.
 They shape us, yes.
-We can grow and learn from them, chose a different direction or take a new path because of them, but they don’t define us.
+We can grow and learn from them, choose a different direction or take a new path because of them, but they don’t define us.

 Our scars are beautiful, just like our stories.
 We are worth loving through our brokenness and our pain.
 We are worth seeing.